deusx7/deusx7.github.io/Posts/TryHackMe_Writeups/Writeups/Steel Mountain - CTF/Steel Mountain - CTF.md

 ![](images/20230912193142.png)

-From the source code we can see that the name of the image is "Bill Harper" which is the answer we are looking for.
+From the source code we can find the name of the Employee of the month.

-Scan the machine with nmap.
-What is the other port running a web server on? **8080** From our nmap scan above we can see port 8080 is open and running a http server.
+So the next question reads "Scan the machine with nmap.
+What is the other port running a web server on".
+Looking back to our nmap scan we can see port **8080** is open and is running a http web server.

-Take a look at the other web server.
-What file server is running?
-Rejetto Http File Server
+Next question "Take a look at the other web server.
+What file server is running?".
+Once we navigate to the second web server and click on the link as shown below we are met with the name of the file server which is **Rejetto Http File Server**

 ![](images/20230912200320.png)
 ![](images/20230912200338.png)

-What is the CVE number to exploit this file server? **2014-6287**
+"What is the CVE number to exploit this file server?".
+A quick search on [exploitdb](https://www.exploit-db.com/) give us our answer.

 ![](images/20230912200413.png)

-Use Metasploit to get an initial shell.
-What is the user flag? **b04763b6fcf51fcd7c13abc7db4fd365**
+**Question**: "Use Metasploit to get an initial shell.
+What is the user flag?"
+Now lets get to work * cracks knuckles *

-Start your metasploit and search rejetto there should be only one option so select that option `use 0`.
+Fisrt step is to start our metasploit and search "rejetto" there should be a module `exploit/windows/http/rejetto_hfs_exec` so we select that and move to the next step.

-Then list your options and set the required options as seen below.
+Next step is to list the options and set the required options as seen below.

 Options:
 ![](images/20230912201857.png)